OrJDev/authpc/Testing.md

 That means you can create server actions completly type safe, cached, auth/session protected and all in simple function declaration, many might think but wait this is very simple to achieve in other frameworks, what took you so long to create this one, In this doc i'm actually going to explain the behind the scenes of `AuthPC`.

+Everything here is type-safe, it also includes middlewares and allowed to be imported to any file thanks to the advance babel plugin.

 ## How Is It Being Used

 First, lets understand what does the `createCaller` method accepts